mdlister/Another-Techie-Blog/_posts/2025-09-17-Terraform-Mini-Series-Part-1.md

 I've wanted to write something for a while around Terraform and how I'd go about setting it up from scratch.
 I've done it a few times but always forgotten a step or two and had to click about to get it working.
 To stop that from happening again and to share my insights and experience with you all I'm putting together a terraform mini series on how to setup terraform with Azure Devops to manage Microsoft products.
 I'm going to be using this as a test environment to try and manage Intune configurations and Power Platform infrastructure as well as the Azure stack.

-I've written this series to make it scaleable for multiple environemnts and considered some of the lessons I've learnt from using Terraform and building a repository one way only to then have to refactor it later.
+I've written this series to make it scalable for multiple environments and considered some of the lessons I've learned from using Terraform and building a repository one way only to then have to refactor it later.

 > **Series goal:** Stand up a practical, multi‑environment Terraform platform on Azure DevOps (with split pipelines for Infra/Entra/MS Graph), using secure auth, remote state, and reusable modules—scaling from *Dev* to *Prod*.